aws-controllers-k8s/test-infra/bootstrap/README.md

 ## Upgrading Prow

+Prow images are mirrored from upstream into a private ECR registry **and rebuilt with current OS packages** on the way through.
+Upstream Prow pins its ko base images in `.ko.yaml` and only refreshes that pin every few months, so even the newest Prow release ships stale `expat`/`openssl`/`curl`.
+The `prow-mirror` Job runs `apk upgrade` over each image and publishes it as `<upstream-tag>-ack.<PROW_PATCH_REVISION>`, plus the bare `<upstream-tag>` as a compatibility alias carrying the same patched content.
+The suffixed tag is what `prow-config` pins, so bumping the revision is what triggers a rollout; the bare alias means a reference that has not moved to the suffixed tag still gets patched packages rather than silently staying vulnerable.

-Prow images are mirrored from upstream into a private ECR registry.
-The version is controlled by a single ConfigMap (`flux/prow/version/prow-version-configmap.yaml`).
+Both the version and the patch revision live in a single ConfigMap (`flux/prow/version/prow-version-configmap.yaml`).

 ```bash
 # Auto-detect latest tags for both Prow core and tools, update CRD